Volkswagen Golf Mk8: Golf GTE

+The new 2024 facelift includes a larger 1.5-litre TSI direct-injection petrol engine and a bigger 19.7 kWh battery.
+Like the pre-facelift it has a standard Golf engine but with a 95 PS (70 kW; 93 hp) electric motor that sits in between the engine (flywheel) and DSG Gearbox.

 Golf GTD

-The Golf GTD is a high-performance turbodiesel model.
-It is powered by a 2.0-litre turbocharged direct-injection diesel engine (TDI) producing 147 kW and 400 Nm.
+The Golf GTD is a turbodiesel hot-hatchback version that is powered by a 2.0-litre turbocharged direct-injection diesel engine (TDI) producing 147 kW and 400 Nm.
 The engine uses two selective catalytic reduction filters with dual AdBlue injection.
 The manual transmission is not offered, with the seven-speed dual-clutch automatic being the only option.
 The suspension is shared with the GTI, having MacPherson struts up front and a multi-link system at the rear.
 18-inch and 19-inch wheels are available.
 Plaid upholstery is standard like on the GTI, but grey highlights are used rather than red; the steering wheel also has touch-sensitive multi-function controls.
 An electronic shift lever is used in place of the patterned shift knob found on the GTI.

+In the 2024 model year Volkswagen discontinued the GTD.

 Golf GTI

-The Golf GTI is a high-performance petrol (gasoline) model.
-It is powered by a 2.0-litre turbocharged direct-injection petrol engine (TSI) producing 180 kW and 370 Nm.
+The Golf GTI is a hot hatchback version that is powered by a 2.0-litre turbocharged direct-injection petrol engine (TSI) producing 180 kW and 370 Nm.
 The bodywork is nearly identical to the GTE, however the GTI is equipped with different wheels, badges, and red grille accents.
 The rear bumper has dual exit exhausts.
 Vehicle Dynamics Manager allows for more adjustability of the adaptive suspension dampers, while an Individual setting joins the other driving modes.
 The suspension is lowered by 15 mm.
 Inside, plaid upholstery is standard, with additional red accents on the seats and steering wheel.
 17-inch wheels are standard in Europe, with optional 18-inch and 19-inch wheels.

+Golf GTI 380

+Announced by Volkswagen of America on 30 August 2023, the Golf GTI 380 is a special edition model for the 2024 North American model year.
+It is a commemorative model celebrating the Golf GTI's final production year with a manual transmission in North America.
+Future model years will only offer Volkswagen’s DSG transmission.